lekoala/silverstripe-theme-framework/README.md

 When adding this module, the ThemeSiteConfigExtension is activated on your SiteConfig.
 It will create a new theme tab where you can configure your theme.

-You can configure the primary and secondary colors of your theme and the logo/favicon.
+You can configure the base, primary and secondary colors of your theme and the logo/favicon.

 The ThemePageControllerExtension will make sure that:
 - You include jquery (and jquery ui if needed).
 It's always nice to have this loaded first to avoid any further inclusion which